-How to Pack a Suitcase to Maximize Space: 13 Pro Tips
+How to Pack a Suitcase to Maximize Space: 13 Practical Tips

 Traveling light is a good idea for any trip, but it can be a real challenge when you’re trying to fit everything you need for your trip into one suitcase.
 With just a few simple space-saving packing hacks, you can learn how to pack a suitcase to maximize space.

-Here are my pro tips on how to pack clothes to create more luggage space.
+Here are my tips on how to pack clothes to create more luggage space.

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.